Relation between generalized and ordinary cluster algebras: Introduction

 The content of the paper is as follows.
 In \Cref{sec: definition}, we recall the definition of generalized cluster algebras with $y$-variables.
 In \Cref{sec: composite cluster patterns}, we introduce composite mutations and composite cluster patterns in some ordinary cluster algebras.
 In \Cref{sec: Y-pattern}, we realize the generalized $Y$-patterns by the composite ones.
 In \Cref{sec: cluster algebras}, we realize the generalized cluster patterns and the generalized cluster algebras by the composite ones.
 In \Cref{sec: separation formulas}, we present the relations between the $C$-matrices, the $G$-matrices and the $F$-polynomials of generalized cluster algebras and those of composite ones.

 We thank Zhichao Chen and Yasuaki Gyoda for discussions.
+We thank Woojin Choi for pointing out the error in the early version of the manuscript.
 This work is supported in part by JSPS grant No. JP22H01114 and No. JP25KJ1438.
 Ryota Akagi is also supported by Chubei Itoh Foundation.